walkero-gr/quicktabs/README.txt

 Another way to extend Quicktabs is to add a renderer plugin.
 Quicktabs comes with 3 renderer plugins: jQuery UI Tabs, jQuery UI Accordion, and classic Quicktabs.
-A renderer plugin is a class that extends the QuickSet class and implements the render() method.
+A renderer plugin is a class that extends the QuickRenderer class and implements the render() method, returning a render array that can be passed to drupal_render().
 See any of the existing renderer plugins for examples.
-Also see Quicktabs' implementation of hook_quicktabs_renderers().
+Also see Quicktabs' implement- ation of hook_quicktabs_renderers().

 Lastly, Quicktabs can be extended by adding new types of entities that can be loaded as tab content.
 Quicktabs itself provides the node, block, view and qtabs tab content